sangeetds/sangeetds/README.md

 ### Hi there 👋

 I'm Sangeet.
-A work at Vymo as a Member of Technical Staff and an alumnus of BITS Pilani.
+I work at Vymo as a Member of Technical Staff and am an alumnus of BITS Pilani.

   - 🔭 I’m currently working on this project, <a href="https://github.com/sangeetds/WakeMeUp">WakeMeUp.</a>
 - 🌱 I’m currently learning Kafka and Redis.